-It is the applicant's intent to work with the abutting land owners to the south and west to determine an extension of the two utilities to the site and as part of the preliminary plat submittal.
-It is understood that the City of Lake Elmo is pursuing the construction of a water tower somewhere near the site to serve properties in this area.
+It is the applicant's intent to work with the abutting landowners to the south and west to determine an extension of the two utilities to the site and as part of the preliminary plat submittal.
+The plan proposes to extend watermain through the property to the west and provide a looped watermain system.